PacificCommunity/seapodym-codebase/README.md

   *Optimization run*

   It is possible to run optimization without fisheries data using _seapodym\_densities_ application.
 Make sure it has been built.
-If not run the batch file to compile all five applications (see *Building from source* instructions above).
+If not, run the batch file to compile all five applications (see *Building from source* instructions above).
 Similarly to _seapodym\_habitats_, this application uses model outputs as "observations".
 Using this example configuration, make a copy of _skipjack\_F0.xml_ parfile

     [~/seapodym/example-configs/skipjack/]$ cp skipjack_F0.xml initparfile.xml